innolitics/rdm/rdm/init_files/documents/software_plan.md

 4. **Review Software Dependencies**

     If the release is public, determine if any software dependencies have become obsolete or should be upgraded.
-Also review known anomalies in published anomalies lists as appropriate [[62304:6.1.f]].
+Also, review known anomalies in published anomalies lists as appropriate [[62304:6.1.f]].

     Create change requests as appropriate.